Procedure regarding transactions with related parties

 On the Regulation, including the related updates, as well as the Operating Procedure for the management of Transactions with Related Parties, prior favourable opinion by the competent Committee of Independent Directors, in relation to the decisions of the Board of Directors of the Company (from December 2014, IREN SpA Committee for Transactions with Related Parties) was expressed.

-Also with regard to the contents of IREN S.p.A Procedure concerning transactions with related parties, as amended on 2nd July 2018, the favourable opinion of the Committee for Transactions with Related Parties of the Company was previously obtained.
+Also with regard to the contents of IREN S.p.A Procedure concerning transactions with related parties, as amended lastly on 28 June 2021, with effect from 1 July 2021, the favourable opinion of the Committee for Transactions with Related Parties of the Company was previously obtained.

 The procedures adopted reflect the definitions and provisions of the Consob Regulation with a view to greater protection and operations.